GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 command line on your PC.
 If you prefer to use the command line instead, see the previous section, **Using the console**.

-Install the [Google Cloud SDK] (https://cloud.google.com/sdk/), then run `gcloud init` to log in to your Google Cloud account and select the project you want to work in.
-Alternatively, you can open the [Cloud Console] (https://console.cloud.google.com/), select your project, and then open the Cloud Shell command line by clicking the _Activate Cloud Shell_ icon near the top right of the screen.
-The SDK is already installed and initialized for you in the Cloud Shell.
+1. Install the [Google Cloud SDK] (https://cloud.google.com/sdk/).

+1. Run `gcloud init` to log in to your Google Cloud account and select the project you want to work in.

-Create the `startup.sh` file from the previous section.
-If you just want to test whether the self-deleting code works, you can change the sleep time from `3600s` to `300s` so you won't have to wait for a full hour to see if it deletes itself.
-Then create a self-deleting virtual machine called `myinstance` with the command:
+1. Create a self-deleting virtual machine called `myinstance` (or any name you prefer) with the command below.
+Recall that you created the `startup.sh` file in the **Preparation** steps, above.
+See below for an explanation of the options in the command.

     gcloud compute instances create myinstance \
     --metadata-from-file=startup-script=startup.sh \
     --scopes=compute-rw

-You can use a different name than `myinstance` if you desire.

-The `--metadata-from-file=startup-script=startup.sh` option specifies that the new instance's metadata-server should provide the contents of the `startup.sh` file as the value of `startup-script` when the instance requests it.
-For standard Google Compute Engine instances, that will cause the instance to run that script when it is first started.

-The `--scopes=compute-rw` option specifies that the instance should have permission to use all Compute APIs, including the API to delete an instance.
-By default, new instances do *not* have that privilege, so it needs to be added here so it can delete itself.

-You may be prompted to allow the SDK to create the needed API if you haven't used it before.
+1. You may be prompted to allow the SDK to create the needed API if you haven't used it before.
 Go ahead and answer `Y` for yes if needed.

-You will be asked to select a region for your instance to run in.
+1. You will be asked to select a region for your instance to run in.
 Select one in a convenient location for you and likely users.

 In a few minutes you should see a confirmation that the instance has been